-To join some new place, we enter stage carefully, politely; shy like guests, eager to be accepted, knowing that there is no second chance to make a first impression.
+To join some new place, we enter stage carefully, politely; humble, shy like guests, eager to be accepted, knowing that there is no second chance to make a first impression.
 We do the needed steps at our best to show our best.
 It is, unknowingly, a rite of threshold passage; a newcomer, “separated” from somewhere else, still “an outsider”, who petitions to become “like us”.

 Time comes, inevitably, when things end.
 You move, you quit, you are dismissed, a term consumed, the place closed down.
 Or you found something better.
 Change.

-Ending good times is hugged and kissed with beautiful sadness and risen toasts; but when the heart is heavy and unsatisfied, in unfriendly climate, with a powerless sense of loss, quality parting is less natural...
+Ending good times is hugged and kissed with beautiful sadness and risen toasts; but when the heart is heavy and unsatisfied, in unfriendly climate, hurt, with a powerless sense of loss, quality parting is less natural...
 Separation, like divorce, is hard, often a life-crisis.
 The centrifugal forces are at work towards nowhere-land.
 You are about to cross the divide between those who are inside and those who are outside.
 Partir, c'est mourir un peu...

-You feel the instinctive urge to break quickly, abruptly.
+You feel the instinctive urge to break quickly, abruptly, to strike.
 Better a fearful end than endless fear.
 The instinct is to "fight or flight” .
 Just turn away and go, with a snap at those who come too close.
 Or slam the door to let steam off and make people hear.
 Some, who did not treat you right, do not deserve anything else.
 Their unfinished business will not be yours any more.